 VR or Virtual Reality is replacing the real world with a simulated world in a computing device for VR.

 In short, VR devices focus on the current Reality through sensors such as camera and impose an additional layer of information or computer objects on it to enhance its usefulness further.For instance, by providing additional info, GPS location, history, labels, and much more to enhance the consumption of the current real-world focused on the device.For the sake of better understanding, we can take some examples for granted.For Example:Suppose you are visiting a historical place and your mobile phone has an AR app to provide AR services for the exact location.
 You can focus your camera on that place and let the app process AR data exchanges.You might have additional information imposed on the image seen through your mobile phone camera on the screen, such as:

 GPS location of the place.

-With these fundamental understanding about Augmented Reality, we would like to proceed to know how AR concept has gained ground in the history and came into present shape to yield sweet fruits of tech advancements.
+Arrows or directions to guide you further in the place.With this fundamental understanding of Augmented Reality, we would like to know how the AR concept has gained ground in history and came into present shape to yield sweet fruits of tech advancements.

 The Birth of Augmented Reality and the Past